crzhang94/odin-rock-paper-scissors/README.md

 # odin-rock-paper-scissors
 TOP Foundations: Rock Paper Scissors

-Updated version of rock paper scissors to be playing with a UI
+Updated version of rock paper scissors to be play with a UI

 Built with:
 -HTML